 On the other hand, in normal circumstances, the man-machine systems are controlled automatically.
-In consideration of the easiness of the switching of control laws between the emergent situaion and the normal situation in the man-machine systems, the Receding Horizon Control (RHC) method is most suitable.
+In consideration of the easiness of the switching of control laws between the emergent situaion and the normal situation in the man-machine systems, the Receding Horizon Control (RHC) method [8, 9, 10] is most suitable.
 The RHC can flexibly correspond to the change of the situation of systems.
-However, the manmachine systems are usually modeled as the sampleddata control systems, since the systems are consisted of the discrete-time controller, namely computer, and continuous-time objects, like the car cruising system.
+However, the man-machine systems are usually modeled as the sampleddata control systems, since the systems are consisted of the discrete-time controller, namely computer, and continuous-time objects, like the car cruising system.
 In such systems, analog-to-digital(AD) and digital-toanalog(DA) conversion of signals are indispensable.
 In the DA conversion, the information about future sampling points is need.
 But, it's impossible to obtain them strictly.
-Then, the zero-order hold has been used for the DA conversion on the assumption that the analog signals in each sampling interval are considered as constant values [8].
+Then, the zero-order hold has been used for the DA conversion on the assumption that the analog signals in each sampling interval are considered as constant values [11].
 But, to improve the performance of sampled-data control systems, it's very important to take account of the behavior of systems in the sampling intervals.
 This point is especially important for the system where the switch of the control laws is caused.
-On this issue, some notable methods to design the discrete-time controller for continuoustime objects with AD/DA conversion have been proposed [8, 9].
+On this issue, some notable methods to design the discrete-time controller for continuoustime objects with AD/DA conversion have been proposed [11, 12].
 But, these methods are little complex and the aspect of improving the performance by adjusting the DA conversion is lacked.
 In this research, therefore, the method of the RHC with the adaptive DA converter which switches the sampling functions according to the system status is proposed.
 By using this method, we don't need to be forced to tolerate the long time-delay during the DA conversion to wait for getting the needable information.
 Therefore, the method is considered as suitable for man-machine systems to which switch of control laws is indispensable.

-Hence, on the assumption of combining with the EEG (Electroencephalogram) based BMI method, new Receding Horizon Control (RHC) approach with the adaptive DA converter is proposed control the man-machine systems.
+Hence, on the assumption of using the EEG based BMI, to realize the man machine systems for paralyzed patients, the RHC with the adaptive DA converter is developed in this paper.
 Some numerical examples are included to demonstrate the effectiveness of the proposed method.

-2 Problem Formulation
+2. Problem Formulation